hashicorp/katakoda/vault-terraform/step3.md

 ## Question

 What happens if you change the `path` from `team-edu` to `team-training` in the `main.tf`{{open}} file and run `terraform plan` and `terraform apply` commands?
 Test and see!

-When you want to apply the same configuration to another Vault server/cluster, simply update the `VAULT_ADDR` and `VAULT_TOKEN` values to point to the desired target server/cluster.